A newcomer's guide to buying a car in Canada

 Jordan Lavin

-When you first arrive in Canada, it won’t take you long to notice that it’s hard to live life without a car.
-Even if you live in a particularly walkable environment, you may still need a vehicle to access certain services, commute to school or work, and take kids to their activities.
+Even if you live in a particularly walkable environment, you may still need a vehicle to access certain services, commute to school or work, take kids to their activities, or for road trips to explore what this beautiful country has to offer.

-Choose the right car
+How to choose the right car

 The first step to buying a car is figuring out what kind of car you need.
 The biggest consideration in choosing a car is the decision of whether to buy used or new, which isn’t always straightforward.

-Save money by buying used
+1. Save money by buying used

 You will likely be able to get a better deal on a used car by buying privately from an individual rather than through a dealership.
 If you choose to purchase a car this way, be alert for common scams.
-Check with your province’s ministry of transportation for guidelines on how to safely buy a used car to protect yourself.
+Check with your province’s Ministry of Transportation for guidelines on how to safely buy a used car to protect yourself.

 Whether you buy used or new, you should know that car prices are negotiable in Canada.
 Unlike many purchases where haggling is forbidden, car sellers expect to negotiate with customers to reach a suitable price.
 Think of the sticker price of a car as a starting point and ask for a better deal.

-Avoid leasing
+3. Avoid leasing

 An alternative to purchasing a new car in Canada is leasing one.
 Many people like to lease their car because they can easily upgrade to a newer model every few years.